InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/study.md

 - Cosmology, particularly the Outer Heavens.
 - Celestial beings, particularly those which inhabit the Outer Heavens.

-Very few non-fiction works exist that accurately portray the nature of the Celestial beings.
-To complete this study requirement, it is sufficient to read some of the works of Lovecraft, such as the Silver Key.

 ### Neophyte Studies in the World Religions
 A minimum of three years spent attaining understanding of and empathy for at least three contrasting groups.